sarzil-hossain/reactance/CONTRIBUTING.md

-# Project VPN - Developer Manual
+# Reactance - Developer Manual

 ### Table of Contents
 - [The Idea](#the-idea)